MPI-IS/mesh/README.md

 Documentation
 -------------

-A detailed documentation can be compiled using the Makefile:
+A detailed documentation can be compiled using the Makefile, like above:

 ```
 $ make documentation